f4ah6o/kicad-python/README.md

 `kicad-python` is the official Python bindings for the [KiCad](https://kicad.org) IPC API.
 This library makes it possible to develop scripts and tools that interact with a running KiCad session.

+The KiCad IPC API can be considered in "public beta" state with the release of KiCad 9 (currently planned for on or around February 1, 2025).
+The existing SWIG-based Python bindings for KiCad's PCB editor still exist in KiCad 9, but are in maintenance mode and will not be expanded.

 For more information about the IPC API, please see the [KiCad developer documentation](https://dev-docs.kicad.org).

-Note: Version 0.0.2 and prior of this package are an obsolete earlier effort and are unrelated to this codebase.
+> Note: Version 0.0.2 and prior of this package are an obsolete earlier effort and are unrelated to
+> this codebase.

+## Requirements

+Using the IPC API requires a suitable version of KiCad (9.0 or higher) and requires that KiCad be running with the API server enabled in Preferences > Plugins.
+This package also depends on the `protobuf` and `pynng` packages for communication with KiCad.

+> Note: Unlike the SWIG-based Python bindings, the IPC API requires communication with a running
+> instance of KiCad.
+It is not possible to use `kicad-python` to manipulate KiCad design files
+> without KiCad running.

 ## Contributing